ooyeku/engine12/docs/troubleshooting.md

 **"InvalidArgument"**
 - Solution: Type conversion failed for `queryParamTyped()` or `paramTyped()`.
 Check that the parameter value matches the expected type (e.g., integer for `u32`, valid boolean string for `bool`).

-**"ParameterMissing"**
+**"InvalidArgument" (from paramTyped)**
-- Solution: Route parameter is missing when using `paramTyped()`.
-Check that the route pattern includes the parameter (e.g., `/todos/:id`), and the parameter name matches exactly.
+- Solution: Route parameter is missing or type conversion failed when using `paramTyped()`.
+Check that the route pattern includes the parameter (e.g., `/todos/:id`), the parameter name matches exactly, and the value can be converted to the requested type.

 **ORM Error Messages**